kvutien/Project-ETHDenver-bootcamp/session_8/README_8.md

 const {volcanoCoin} = await loadFixture(deployVolcanoCoinFixture);
 expect(await volcanoCoin.totalSupply()).to.equal(10000);
 ```
 The first instruction sets up the test environment, the second instruction `expect()` checks the logical condition of the test.
+Note that we use `await` because both functions `loadFixture()` and `volcanoCoin.totalSupply()` are asynchronous.
 ### The second group of tests
 The second group of tests has 2 tests: it checks that it is possible to increment the total supply of coins by 1000 at each call, then it checks that if someone else that the owner tries to increment to total supply, the transaction is reverted.
 ```js
 value = Number(await volcanoCoin.totalSupply());
 value += 1000;
 ```
-Here we retrieve the initial total supply of coins, we add 1000 and keep the result as reference, then we check that, after calling the function, the total amount of coins is equal to this reference.
-Note that we need to cast the type of the value that `ethers.js` returned to something that the test primitives of `chai` can handle; here it's `Number` because `ethers.js` returns a `BigNumber` representing the `uint256` of Solidity.
+Here we retrieve the initial total supply of coins as a `BigNumber`, we transform it into a normal JavaScript `Number`, we add 1000 and keep the result as reference, then we check that, after calling the function, the total amount of coins is equal to this reference.
+Note that we need to cast the type of the value that `volcanoCoin.totalSupply()` and `ethers.js` returned to something that the JavaScript test primitives of `chai` can handle; here it's `Number` because `ethers.js` returns a `BigNumber` representing the `uint256` of Solidity.
 ```js
 expect(volcanoCoin.connect(otherAccount).incrTotalSupply()).to.be.revertedWith(
         "only owner can change total supply"